 Alderney Travel Guide

-Alderney also has another uniquely English feature: retired London Underground train carriages now carry passengers along the Channel Island's only working standard gauge railway line, which encircles the island, giving visitors the chance to view the lovely passing scenery at low speed but in high comfort.
+Alderney also has another uniquely English feature: retired London Underground train carriages.
+Today, these carriages not only transport passengers back in time, but form part of the Channel Island's only working standard gauge railway line.
+This rail trail encircles the island, offering the chance to view the lovely passing scenery in high comfort and at leisurely speeds.
+This service operates on weekends and bank holidays.

-Many visitors cross to Alderney by ferry from Guernsey, Sark and Helm, but the island has an airport too, with regular scheduled connections to the UK.
-Once settled on the tiny, two-mile by three-mile (3km by 5km) island, holidaymakers receive a warm welcome from the 2,000 permanent inhabitants as they enjoy the beautiful bays of the north coast, like Corblets, Arch and Saye.
+Many visitors cross to Alderney by ferry from Guernsey, Sark and Helm.
+There is also an airport on Alderney, with regular scheduled connections to the UK.
+Once settled on the tiny, one-and-a-half-mile by three-mile (2.5km by 5km) island, holidaymakers receive a warm welcome from the tiny population of locals (less than 2,000 people).
+Extend a friendly hand and these hospitable few will be more than happy to direct visitors to the islanders' favourite spots, starting with the beautiful bays of the north coast, like Corblets, Arch and Saye.

 Become our Alderney Travel Expert